svanwambeck/openstack-labs/glossary.md

 - **Integrity Check** [11] A period comparison between the stored file's computed MD5 value and its MD5 value stored in the metadata.
 When the two match, the file passes this integrity check.
 - **Interface** [3] Physical or virtualized devices that interconnect devices or medium.
 - **Ironic** [15] OpenStack project that provisions bare metal, as opposed to VM instances.
+- **ISCSI** [17] Internet Small Compter System Interface.
+Works on top oc TCP and allows SCSI commands to be sent over IP
 - **JSON** [5] *JavaScript Object Notation* One of the supported response formats in OpenStack.
 - **Kernel Based VM** [4] *KVM* An OpenStack-supported hypervisor.
 KVM is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V), ARM, IBM Power, and IBM zSeries.
 It consists of a loadable kernel module, that provides the core virtualization infrastructure and a processor specific module.
 - **Kelli** [1] One crazy old lady studying Openstack.